carlosdagos/blog/posts/2016-05-26-happy-haskell-scala-development-in-nvim.markdown

 my poor laptop very slow.
 I don't have infinite RAM so running an IDE _and_ Chrome on the same laptop?
 Not for me.

+I now have `https`!
+I used [Let's encrypt](https://letsencrypt.org/).
+It was also a breeze.
+I know this has very little to do with the rest of the post, but I just feel like I need to mention it but don't feel like it deserves its own post.

 ## Listening to

 <iframe src="https://embed.spotify.com/?uri=spotify%3Aalbum%3A1xKZBWQrVc2cG2We4DDbbW" width="100%" height="380" frameborder="0" allowtransparency="true"></iframe>